GunioRobot/Boing/README.md

 The next step(s) we envisionned:

-- Get this usable from Java.
-This step will allow us to decouple our Java legacy from Spring beans.

-- Improve resource loading.
-Right now the implementation is minimal.

 - Experiment with other Java centric stuff that will not have equivalents in Clojure for a while.
 Suggestions are welcomed.